 Unfortunately, being convicted of a felony may follow someone for the rest of their life even after they have paid their fines and done their time.

-While it may be unlikely to receive probation for aggravated assault, it may be possible with an experienced attorney.
+While it may be unlikely to receive probation for aggravated assault with a deadly weapon, it may be possible with an experienced Austin aggravated assault attorney.
 Generally, the judge decides to sentence an individual to probation rather than sentence them to prison or jail time.
 If someone is given probation, they are required to follow a strict set of rules.
 Failure to follow the rules may result in the probation being revoked and a prison sentence being imposed.
 Examples of restrictions that may be placed on someone given probation are: